cosmos/sdk-tutorials/liquidity-module/index.md

 ## Get Token From the Faucet

-From the terminal output that `starport serve` created for you, use the `username` accounts address and claim tokens from the faucet.
+From the terminal output that `starport chain serve` created for you, use the `username` accounts address and claim tokens from the faucet.
 Make sure to add your account address into the `address` field.
-Replace `cosmosxxxxx` with the address you saw in your user account on running `starport serve`.
+Replace `cosmosxxxxx` with the address you saw in your user account on running `starport chain serve`.

 ```markdown
 curl -X POST -d '{"address": "cosmosxxxxx"}' https://faucet.testnet.cosmos.network